HKanwal/irc-bot-maker/README.md

 ```
 This will listen for a "!?$ping" command.

+### disablePm
+Tell the bot not to execute a command if it is private messaged to it.
+If unspecified or set to false, it will respond to commands that are private messaged to it by private
+messenging the return value back.

 ### callback(bot, args)
 This will be triggered once the command is used.
 The bot param that is passed in is the instance of your bot.
 You can use any of the instance methods and any changes to the bot
 that is passed in will also alter your instance.